Genbudo Park

 Access

-Other options for accessing Genbudo Museum and Park include taxi, rental car, and bicycling.
+Other options for accessing Genbudo Museum and Park include taxi, rental car, and rental cycles.

 Entrance to the park and basalt caves.